 In another bowl, whisk together the rest of the heavy cream, egg yolks, cornstarch and the rest of the sugar.
 Cool the milk mixture a little bit before slowly pouring it into the egg mixture while constantly whisking.

 Pour this mixture back into the saucepan, make sure you bring with you the vanilla seeds.
 Heat the mixture back up, until it is thickening.
 Remember to stir.
 Place the saucepan into a tub of cold water to cool.
+If you like vanilla custard, you will also love these vanilla custard filled crescent rolls!

 Once the buns are cold, you're ready for the next step.
 Pour powdered sugar and a little bit of water in a bowl.
 Mix until you get a slightly thick frosting.
 It needs to be pliable, and not so runny that it just slides off the buns.
 Take a butter knife or a spoon and spread the frosting around on the bun (not over the custard).
 Before it has a chance to dry, dip the bun into a bowl filled with shredded coconut.
 You want it evenly covered.
 Let dry on a cooling rack and continue with the rest.